-Trader Connect: supporting traders throughout renewal
+Trader Support: supporting traders throughout renewal

 Market traders are a critical part of what makes the Queen Victoria Market a unique shopping environment and we want traders to succeed and thrive throughout renewal and beyond.